MichaelAlexanderBryant/auc-roc-loss-function/README.md

 # auc-roc-loss-function

-This repo contains a TensorFlow loss function that computes an approximation of the normalized Wilcoxon-Mann-Whitney (WMW) statistic using labels and predictions.
+A TensorFlow loss function that computes an approximation of the normalized Wilcoxon-Mann-Whitney (WMW) statistic using labels and predictions.

 The normalized WMW statistic can be shown to be equal to the AUC-ROC.
 However, it is a step function so it is not differentiable.
 The normalized WCW statistic can be approximated with a smooth, differentiable function which makes the approximated version a near ideal loss function for optimizing the AUC-ROC metric.